gammapy/gammapy/docs/development/setup.rst

 The ``setup.py`` and ``Makefile`` contain code to build and install Gammapy, as well as to run the tests and build the documentation, see :ref:`dev_intro`.

+The ``environment-dev.yml`` file contains the conda environment specification that allows one to quickly set up a conda environment for Gammapy development, see :ref:`dev_conda`.

 The ``astropy_helpers`` folder is a git submodule pointing to https://github.com/astropy/astropy-helpers It is used from ``setup.py`` (also using ``ah_bootstrap.py``) and provides helpers related to